 Sun Damage: Over time, the sun's ultraviolet (UV) light damages certain fibers in the skin called elastin.
 The breakdown of elastin fibers causes the skin to sag, stretch, and lose its ability to snap back after stretching.
 The skin also bruises, tears more easily, and takes longer to heal.
 So while sun damage may not show when you're young, it will later in life.

 Nothing can completely undo sun damage, although the skin can sometimes repair itself.
 So, it's never too late to begin protecting yourself from sun exposure and skin cancer.
 You can delay changes associated with aging by limiting your time in the sun, especially between the hours of 10 a.m. and 2 p.m., and wearing sunscreen with zinc oxide as a physical blocker and an SPF of 30 or more.
 A sunscreen with iron oxide blocks visible light (that leads to pigmentation problems) and blue light (that causes skin aging, similar to UVA light).
 Also, wear clothing to cover skin exposed to the sun, such as long-sleeved shirts, pants, broad-brimmed hats and sunglasses.

 Aging and Dry Skin

 That can result from overheated indoor air, the loss of oil glands with age, and anything drying (such as overusing soaps or bathing in hot water).
-Rarely, some medications can make the itchiness worse.
+Sometimes medical conditions and some medications can make the itchiness worse.
 If your skin is very dry and itchy, see a doctor.